Is a peer support group run by and for gay men who are fathers.

 In 1978 a group of gay men who were also fathers banded together to establish a peer support group for themselves and other gay fathers.
 These men had created families the only way then possible, in a relationship with the mother of their children.
 Nevertheless, facing an unfriendly and judgemental world they wanted to reconcile their conflicted desires and emotions.

-Canada now is very different from 1978.
-Marriage regardless of gender has been legal in Ontario since 2003 and everywhere in Canada since 2005.
-Sexual orientation is not a factor when child custody decisions are made.
-Gay men can become fathers in a variety of ways not available in the past.
-Yet thousands of men - for personal, religious, age, or cultural reasons - become fathers first and later begin the journey of coming out.
-Gay Fathers of Toronto continues to support those men.
+Canada today is very different from 1978 in many ways.
+Marriage regardless of gender became legal in 2003 in Ontario and by 2005 throughout Canada.
+Sexual orientation is not a factor when child custody decisions are made, and there are many ways gay men can become fathers.
+Yet thousands of men - for personal, religious, age, or cultural reasons - become fathers first and then later begin the process of coming out, and Gay Fathers of Toronto continues to support those men.

-We understand that coming out - to yourself, your wife, your children, and to family, friends, and colleagues - is daunting and emotionally challenging.
-You are not alone, though.
+We understand that coming out -- to yourself, to your wife, to your children, to family and to friends -- is a daunting and emotionally challenging.
+But you are not alone.
 At Gay Fathers of Toronto, you will find men currently coping with issues similar to yours, other men who have already resolved them, and some gay fathers (even grandfathers) living happily as gay men with or without partners.

 Every man at GFT is a father, step-father, or the partner of one.
 All struggle with questions about sexuality, parenting, and responsibilities.
 Nearly all of them also began suppressing those questions at an early age, but now those questions need answers.
 "To love unreservedly", "to end the lie", "to be true to myself", "to live authentically" are some typical ways these men describe that need.
 As fathers they also want to reconcile their dreams with their responsibilities as fathers - even grandfathers.